Gross Reservoir Expansion Project

 How much will this project cost?
 Who will pay for it?

-The anticipated cost of the project is approximately $380 million.
-This cost includes design, project management, permitting, mitigation and construction.
 As a public agency, Denver Water is entirely funded through rates, new tap fees and the sale of hydropower.
 No tax dollars will be directed towards Denver Water or to the Gross River Expansion Project.
+The City of Arvada is a partner in the project and will contribute a portion of the funding in exchange for additional water from Denver Water.

 If we aren’t in a drought any more, why spend the money to do this?